HMS Richmond (1806): HMS Richmond

+Ben Jonson

-Ben JonsonBen Jonson did not appear in any ship arrival and departure data prior to 1815, nor did any vessel answering to her description appear in Lloyd's List (LR), but under another name.
+Ben Jonson did not appear in any ship arrival and departure data prior to 1815, nor did any vessel answering to her description appear in Lloyd's List (LR), but under another name.
 She first appeared in Lloyd's List (LR) in 1815.

 On 10 April 1818 Ben Jonson, Gibson, master, was on her way from Cardiff to Constantinople when she came into Falmouth, having lost her main yard, anchor, and other rigging.
 She arrived at Constantinople on 8 June from Cardiff.
 However, a letter from Constantinople dated 10 July reported that Ben Jonson had sustained substantial damage having grounded at Cardiff when she stopped there.
 Her copper sheathing had been destroyed and she would require a thorough repair.
 A letter dated 25 November 1818 at Constantinople reported that Ben Jonson had come from Odessa.
 She had sustained slight damage, but would have to land some of her cargo to effect repairs.
 Following her repairs, she sailed from Constantinople on 6 December for London.
 On 13 February 1819 she arrived at Stangate Creek, having come from Constantinople and Odessa; on 22 February she arrived at Gravesend.

 Next Ben Jonson was at Quebec, having come from Portsmouth.
 On 17 November she arrived back at Gravesend.

 In 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a licence from the British East India Company (EIC).
 However, Ben Jonson did not appear on lists of vessels trading with India under an EIC license.

 On 29 September 1824 Ben Jonson, Clenant, master, arrived at Bombay, having come from Mauritius.